Language-Research-Technology/ro-crate-schema-tools/profiles/generic-collection/profile-text.md

 # Structural Metadata

-The structural elements of a General Purpose Collection RO-Crate are:
+The structural elements of a Generic Collection RO-Crate are:

 - **A Collection / Object hierarchy** to allow data to be grouped.
 For example, a corpus with sub-corpora, or collections of